Transport Contract

 Events are scoped to the authenticated session.
 The server manages rooms internally based on session_id.
 Clients do not join or leave rooms manually.
 Broadcast events go to all peers in the session room; peer-targeted events go only to the specific sid.

-/api/integrations/* and includes the KDC-Stream-ID header with the Socket.IO sid, bundle-emitted events will target only that peer instead of broadcasting to the entire session.Authentication for Clients
+/api/integrations/* and includes the KDC-Stream-ID header with the Socket.IO sid, app-emitted events will target only that peer instead of broadcasting to the entire session.Authentication for Clients

 The server resolves credentials in a fixed priority order.
 The first source that provides a token wins.